Xanax: How Much is Too Much?

-Xanax is a benzodiazepine (commonly called benzo) and is considered a Schedule IV controlled substance.
-This means that the government has determined it has a low potential for abuse.
-However, the statistics on Xanax abuse and addiction tell a different story.
+Xanax is a DEA Schedule IV controlled substance, meaning the it has a relatively low potential for abuse and dependence.3 However, the statistics on Xanax abuse and addiction tell a different story.

-In 2014, 14,851 people were admitted to treatment facilities in the United States citing addiction to benzos like Xanax as their primary reason for seeking treatment.1
+In 2017, 19,683 people were admitted to treatment facilities in the United States citing addiction to benzos like Xanax as their primary reason for seeking treatment.4

 What Makes Xanax So Addictive?

-Typically, patients taking regular doses of Xanax are doing so to manage an anxiety disorder.
-Shortly after taking a dose of the drug, you will generally feel more calm and relaxed because benzos depress the central nervous system, which is activated during times of high anxiety.3
+Often, patients taking regular doses of Xanax are doing so to manage panic or other anxiety disorder.
+With its quick onset of action, shortly after taking a dose of the drug you will generally feel more calm and relaxed.
+Benzos increase inhibitory brain signaling to depress the central nervous system, which may be unusually activated, or excitatory, during times of high anxiety.6

-Due to its fast-acting calming effects, many users feel compelled to take more than prescribed, resulting in physical and mental dependence.
-This can ultimately exacerbate the illness or disorder the user was originally trying to treat.
+Due to its fast-acting calming effects, many users feel compelled to take more than prescribed or take it more frequently than prescribed, both of which make the development of dependence more likely.6 People with significant dependence are also at risk of experiencing unpleasant and, at times, dangerous withdrawal symptoms when they aren’t able to continue taking the drug.
+Being caught in such a cycle can ultimately exacerbate the illness or disorder the user was originally trying to treat.

 Is Xanax Addiction Dangerous?

-Short answer, yes—Xanax addiction can be extremely dangerous, and at times, fatal.
-While it’s difficult to overdose on Xanax alone, when taken in conjunction with other drugs, particularly alcohol, the effects of the drug are intensified, which can result in severe injury and death.4
+Yes, Xanax addiction can be extremely dangerous.
+While it’s difficult to overdose on Xanax alone, when taken in conjunction with other drugs, such as alcohol or certain other drugs that alter vital physiological processes, the effects of the drug are intensified, which can result in severe injury and death.7

-If you’re psychologically addicted, you will find yourself preoccupied with taking Xanax and begin to believe that you can’t function in normal daily activities without it.
-This can result in social withdrawal, financial hardships, and severe isolation.
+If you’ve become addicted, you may find yourself preoccupied with taking Xanax and begin to believe that you can’t function in normal daily activities without it.
+This may result in social withdrawal, financial hardships, and isolation.8

-- Increased tolerance to the drug (you have to take more to feel the same effects).
+- Ever-growing tolerance to the drug (you have to take more to feel the same effects).